QuantEcon/python_lecture_sandpit/source/rst/cass_koopmans_2.rst

 .. math:: - \beta^{T+1} \mu_{T+1} \leq 0

-Dividing both sides by :math:`\beta^{T+1}` which will be strictly positive here, we get:
+Dividing both sides by :math:`\beta^{T+1}` gives

 .. math:: -\mu_{T+1} \leq 0

-\ which is the :eq:`constraint4` of our planning problem.
+which is  :eq:`constraint4` for the  planning problem.

-**Thus, at our guess of the equilibrium price system, the allocation that solves the planning problem also solves the problem faced by a representative household living in a competitive equilibrium**.
+Thus, at our guess of the equilibrium price system, the allocation that solves the planning problem also solves the problem faced by a representative household living in a competitive equilibrium.

-We now consider the problem faced by a firm in a competitive
+We now turn to  the problem faced by a firm in a competitive
 equilibrium:

 If we plug in :eq:`eq-pl` into :eq:`Zero-profits` for all t, we